symfony/symfony-docs/frontend/asset_mapper.rst

 Deploying AssetMapper
 ---------------------

-When you're ready to deploy, just be sure to run this command during
+When you're ready to deploy, just be sure to "compile" your assets during
 deployment:

 .. code-block:: terminal

     $ php bin/console asset-map:compile

 That's it!
-This will write all your assets into the ``public/assets/` directory, along with a few JSON files so that the ``importmap`` can be rendered lightning fast.
+This will write all your assets into the ``public/assets/`` directory, along with a few JSON files so that the ``importmap`` can be rendered lightning fast.

-But to make sure your site is running fast, be sure that your web server (or a proxy) is running HTTP/2, compressing your assets and setting long-lived Expires headers.
+But to make sure your site is performant, be sure that your web server (or a proxy) is running HTTP/2, is compressing your assets and setting long-lived Expires headers on them.
 See :ref:`Optimization <optimization>` for more details.

 .. _optimization: